maaaaz/sqldeveloperpassworddecryptor/README.md

 * Windows: `C:\Users\<USER>\AppData\Roaming\SQL Developer\system<VERSION>\o.sqldeveloper.<VERSION>\product-preferences.xml`
 * Linux: `~/.sqldeveloper/system<VERSION>/o.sqldeveloper.<VERSION>/product-preferences.xml`

-When exporting one or more connections in version 4, the user is asked to type a password: **that password is then used as a key to encrypt the entries instead of the `db.system.id` value.**
+When exporting one or more connections in **version 4**, the user is asked to type a password: **that password is then used as a key to encrypt the entries instead of the `db.system.id` value.**

 Options
 -------